-However, quaffing sweet, large mixed drinks like these can wreck your waistline.
+Drinking alcohol, specifically drinks such as beer or sweet mixed drinks, can wreck your waistline.
 Calorie-wise, it’s like binging on a fleet of cheeseburgers.
 Outrageously delicious, but awful for your health.

 By excessively consuming alcohol, you are absorbing a deluge of empty calories with little nutritional value in return, disrupting your body’s natural digestive mechanism in the process.